 The Department of Plant Pathology offers summer (9-week program) internships in plant health.
 This research and extension experience for undergraduates program has research projects that cover plant health subject matters such as plant pathology, entomology, agronomy, genetics, and horticulture.
 The application deadline is February 18th, 2019.
 Selected candidates will receive a stipend.

 During eight weeks, 12 undergraduate students will have the opportunity to visit K-State and carry out research projects under the mentorship of the mathematics department's faculty.
 This REU encourages applications from students preparing for graduate studies in mathematics, and those from community colleges who might otherwise not have an opportunity to experience mathematics work and consider graduate studies.
 Since a subset of the student population we plan to recruit will be early in their studies, and hence expected to have limited experience with mathematical proof, the REU will feature a series of talks by Philosophy faculty on epistemology of mathematics and propositional logic.
 SUMaR receives its support from the National Science Foundation, the K-State Mathematics Department, and K-State SUROP.

 - Enhance their understanding of basic mathematics and the areas involved in their own project

 - Develop a sense of sound mathematical reasoning

 - Create a sense of community among the REU students and our own students and faculty.

-Sponsored by the Kansas State University Graduate School, the Summer Undergraduate Research Opportunity Program (SUROP) gives undergraduates from under-represented groups a first-hand experience with the research process in preparation for graduate school and other advanced study.
+Sponsored by the Kansas State University Graduate School, the Summer Undergraduate Research Opportunity Program (SUROP) gives undergraduates (preferably non-KSU students) a first-hand experience with the research process in preparation for graduate school.
 Students spend nine weeks during the summer at K-State participating in the research programs of faculty mentors and attending weekly seminars related to conducting research and the graduate school experience.
 Participants receive a stipend, their room and board expenses are paid by the Graduate School.